 (1) Prior year periods reflect the impact of the three-for-two stock split paid on December 13, 2024.
 See Note 1 "Basis of Presentation and Significant Accounting Policies" for further details.
-See accompanying Notes to Consolidated Financial Statements.

 PATRICK INDUSTRIES, INC. CONSOLIDATED STATEMENTS OF COMPREHENSIVE INCOME